-- Choose from a selection of spice kits and subscriptions from The Spicery, whether it’s for Food Truck Recipes or Meat Free Magic, these are good fun to make and come nicely boxed up too.
+- Choose from a selection of spice kits and subscriptions from The Spicery, whether it’s for Food Truck Recipes or World Food Gift Boxes, these are good fun to make and come nicely boxed up too.

-- Good Sixty have a range of local producers & retailers to choose from, including chocolate hampers from Flowers & Thorn, vegan cakes from Earthcake, whole foods from Zero Green or coffee-in-a-bag from New Kings Coffee.
+- Good Sixty have a range of local producers & retailers to choose from, including Bristol Christmas Bundles, chocolate hampers from Flowers & Thorn, vegan cakes from Earthcake, or coffee-in-a-bag from New Kings Coffee.

 - A range of chutneys, sauces and preserves from Bishopston Supper Club can be found at The Bristol Cheesemonger in Wapping Wharf, Joe’s Bakery, and Grape & Grind on Gloucester Rd.
 Hampers and vouchers are also available.

 - If you’d like to treat a green-fingered friend, how about one of the gift boxes from Jekka’s Herb Farm .
 They’re based just outside Bristol and also do gift cards for their gardening masterclasses and farm tours.

 Not content with feeding people up?
 How about giving your buddy a voucher for a cookery lesson, booze tasting or food tour?
 Or do what I did and book an event you want to go to anyway, so you get to rope in a plus one!